What happened with the grain deal?

 Ukraine is one of the world's major grain producers.
 The country mainly grows and exports wheat, corn and barley.
 According to the European Commission, Ukraine accounts for 10% of the world wheat market, 15% of the corn market, and 13% of the barley market.
 With more than 50% of world trade, it is also the main player on the sunflower oil market.

 Ranked in first and second place respectively, corn and wheat are also the world's most widely grown cereals.
 A major exporter like Ukraine dropping out can have serious consequences for global food security.

-According to statistics by the US Department of Agriculture, Ukraine was the world's seventh largest producer of wheat in 2021/22 with 33 million tons.
-Only Australia, the US, Russia, India and China produced more — with the EU actually ranked in first place if you count the union's member states together.
+According to statistics by the US Department of Agriculture, Ukraine was the world's seventh-largest producer of wheat in 2021/22 with 33 million tons.
+Only Australia, the United States, Russia, India and China produced more — with the EU actually ranked first place if you count the union's member states together.

 Ukraine ranks sixth on the corn market.
 From mid-2021 to mid-2022, only Argentina, the EU, Brazil, China and especially the US grew more corn.
 The most barley is grown in the EU, followed by Australia, Russia and Ukraine.